brett1cus/research-projects/ansible-molecule/instructions.md

   tests is the tests directory created because Molecule uses TestInfra as the default Verifier.
 This allows you to write specific tests against the state of the container after your role has finished executing.
 Other verifier tools are available.

-  6. Now we can instantiate a Docker container to run the Ansible role against.
-However, before we do, we will need to add a line into the Dockerfile.j2 because the role sets the owner of the copied file to someone that doesn't exist in the container yet!
-Add the following line into Dockerfile.j2:
+  6. Before we begin spinning up containers, we will need to add a line into the Dockerfile.j2 because the simple_ansible_role sets the owner of the copied file to someone that doesn't exist in the container yet!
+We can simply add the following line into Dockerfile.j2:

 ```
 RUN useradd geralt -s /bin/bash -u 55555